 Specific interests and further education opportunities are encouraged here at NiVS, allowing the nursing team to be at the top of their field.
 Each patient is nursed as an individual with their own unique care plan, ensuring the very best care for your patients and pets.

 What does a day as a NiVS nurse entail?

 Nursing at NiVS is a varied and challenging role.
 Our inpatient nurses look after all patients throughout their stay in hospital.
 This includes feeding, walking and medicating, as well as performing other procedures such as blood sampling and placement of intravenous catheters.
 Another important aspect of inpatient nursing is bonding interactions with our patients.
 Activities such as physiotherapy, walks and encouraging feeding all help our nurses get to know the patients and encourage a positive stay while they are with us in hospital.

 We also have our theatre nurses who help with surgical procedures and imaging.
 Tasks such as preparing theatre, monitoring anaesthesia and giving pain relief, as directed by a vet, are all included in a theatre nurse’s role.
-In conjunction with the Specialist, they develop a unique care plan for that patient for the inpatient nurse to follow.
-Other jobs include taking x-rays, using the CT (computed tomography) machine and assisting the cardiologists with cardiac procedures.
+In conjunction with the Specialist, they develop a unique care plan for hospitalised patients.
+Other duties include taking x-rays, using the CT (computed tomography) machine and assisting the cardiologists with cardiac procedures.